 2014: Emily Day tied for 3rd place at the AVP St. Petersburg Open with partner Summer Ross.

 2015: Day formed a partnership with Jennifer Kessy, and they advanced to the championship match in each of their first two AVP events, winning once.
 On the year, they played in four semifinals in seven tournaments.
 Day was second on the Tour in kills per set (7.10) and was fourth in hitting percentage (.457).
 Day and Kessy played in 11 FIVB events, with a best of fifth.

 If you weren’t playing professional volleyball, what would your job be?

-High school math teach, preferably calculus AP teacher.
+High school math teacher, preferably calculus AP teacher.

 Who is your go-to music artist?

 Off-Season: Does it actually exist or is it just a myth?

 NOPE.
 Off season just means I am not traveling for volleyball and not spending as much time on the sand.
 I am always concerned about staying in shape but you get do different things to stay in shape such as yoga or hiking.